-The upcoming Baume & Mercier Classima Automatic Jumping Hour Limited Edition (ref.
-MOA10039 aka 10039) wristwatch is basically a more affordable version of their gorgeous William Baume Jumping Hour (ref.
-M0A08857) model in rose gold that was released just a few weeks ago in an ultra-limited run of just 40 piece, albeit coming in a slightly larger body, featuring a more simple (and also more elegant) decoration of its silver dial, and available in many more examples.
+The upcoming limited-edition Baume & Mercier Classima Automatic Jumping Hour (ref.
+MOA10039 aka 10039) is basically a more affordable version of their gorgeous William Baume Jumping Hour (ref.
+M0A08857) model in 18-karat rose gold that was released just a few weeks ago in an ultra-limited run of just 40 piece.
+This one, however, is coming in a slightly larger body, featuring a more simple (and also more elegant) decoration of its silver dial, and available in many more examples.

-Like the aforementioned model from the William Baume collection, the new watch features the same dial layout, which is dictated by the very same caliber that powers the piece: a jumping hour display at 12 o’clock, an off-centered minute hand display in the upper half of the dial, and a small second display at 6 o’clock.
+Like the aforementioned model from the William Baume collection, the Classima Jumping Hour features the same dial layout, which is dictated by the very same caliber that powers the piece: a jumping hour display at 12 o’clock, an off-centered minute hand display in the upper half of the dial, and a small seconds display at 6 o’clock.

-Compared to the more expensive version, this Baume & Mercier Classima Automatic Jumping Hour Limited Edition watch is also slightly bigger with its stainless steel case diameter increased from 41 to 42 millimeters.
+Compared to the more expensive version, this Classima Automatic Jumping Hour is also slightly bigger with its stainless steel case diameter increased from 41 to 42 millimeters.

-Total production of the watch is limited to 500 units.
-Although the relatively high number of timekeepers scheduled for production makes them less desirable for collectors and mere mortals looking for something “exclusive” on a relatively low budget (B&M will offer the piece at a recommended price of $5000 USD, which is about four times less than MSRP of the aforementioned William Baume model,) the Swiss watchmaking brand apparently has high hopes for this new model and plans to present the timekeeper at the upcoming SIHH 2011 industry event to be held in Geneva, Switzerland in January next year.
+The total production is limited to just 500 units.
+Although the relatively high number of timekeepers scheduled for production makes them less desirable for collectors and mere mortals looking for something “exclusive” on a relatively low budget (B&M will offer the piece at a recommended price of USD 5000, which is about four times less than MSRP of the aforementioned William Baume model,) Baume & Mercier apparently has high hopes for this new model and plans to present the timekeeper at the upcoming SIHH 2011 industry event to be held in Geneva, Switzerland in January next year.

 See also: Delaneau Amazone Blueberries 1608